kevmhughes/promptopia/README.md

 Use the app [here](https://promptopia-xi-one.vercel.app).

 # Description
 Promptopia is a fully responsive and modern full stack open-source AI prompting tool for the modern world to discover, create and share creative prompts.
+If you need inspiration, and if you like one or more of the prompts, you can copy them to use as you will.

 # Take a Look at the App